How to legitimately claim holiday expenses through your business

 As a director of your own limited company you are also considered an employee and so you could feasibly arrange a weekend getaway for yourself and claim it as staff entertainment.
 Should you run a limited company with your spouse or partner (they must also be an employee of the company), you would have a total budget of £300 to spend on a trip for both of you.
 However, do note that, if you have any other employees, they must also be invited along to the holiday – as using the staff entertainment rule means that every employee should have the opportunity to attend.

-You can offer refreshments and/or meals as part of a contract.
+How to claim holiday expenses for refreshments and/or meals as part of a contract.

 For example, if for your business you provide training courses, it may well be the case that you are running a 3 day session in which refreshments such as tea and coffee as well as lunch are provided.
 In this instance, providing food and drink is considered an acceptable business expense but these should not be excessive.